KU-MGB/.github/profile/README.md

 <div align="center">

-# 🧬 Microbial Genomics & Biodegradation
-### KU‑MGB · University of Copenhagen
+## KU‑MGB · University of Copenhagen

 **Computational discovery of enzymes that break the strongest bond in organic chemistry — the carbon–fluorine bond of PFAS.**